ameybarapatre/Frame-Based-Chatbots/README.md

 I used the Stanford Parser to do a dependency parse of the user input if the detected intent is #order and use the nmod dependecy to recognise a numerical modifier.

-A simple parse will lead to erronous result for example:
+A simple parse will lead to erroneous result for example:

 #### "I want two cheese pizzas"